Hawaiian hoary bat: Description

 The common name of the hoary bat was inspired by the hoary, or frosty, coloration of its coat.
 The Hawaiian hoary bat is distinguished by a silver tint along its brown back fur.
 More pronounced silver bands are found along the neck as the fur transitions to a yellowish brown along the face, with the ears retaining a black edging around their perimeter.
-On average, these bats weigh approximately 14 to 18 g and have a wingspan of approximately 10.5 to 13.5 in, making them one of the larger bat species.
+On average, these bats weigh approximately 14 to 18 g and have a wingspan of approximately 10.5 to 13.5 in, making them a relatively large bat species.
 Females are typically larger than males.
 The Hawaiian name, ʻōpeʻapeʻa ("half-leaf", also the shape of a traditional Hawaiian sail), refers to the outline of the bat's body, which is shaped like half a taro leaf.

 Taxonomy

 Prior to 2015, the Hawaiian hoary bat was considered an isolated subspecies of the American hoary bat.
-However, a 2015 study reported significant phylogenetic divergence between dating to the mid-Pleistocene, about 1.4 million years ago, marking them as distinct species.
+However, a 2015 study reported significant phylogenetic divergence between dating to the mid-Pleistocene, about 1.4 million years ago, marking them a distinct species.
 However, the study also found evidence for two different colonizations of Hawaii by hoary bats; one during the Pleistocene by the ancestors of the Hawaiian hoary bat, along with a more recent colonization event by the mainland hoary bat, and thus posited that the islands were inhabited by both species, living in cryptic sympatry.
 A 2017 study affirmed these findings.
 However, a 2020 genetic study of a much wider sample of Hawaiian Lasiurus supported the divergence between Hawaiian and mainland hoary bats, but found no evidence that both species were sympatric on Hawaii, and attributed the previous studies' findings to incomplete lineage sorting.
 This would indicate that L. semotus is indeed the only bat, and overall the only native land mammal, endemic to Hawaii.